 And we're still getting out of that.

-But you know, what he faced on the first first day of office was was complete and out of economic collapse.
+But, you know, what he faced on the first day of office was complete and utter economic collapse.

 And yet there were plenty on the right, frankly, who could never give him credit for any of those things.

-Well, you know, I there were a lot of people that would that were conservative that would agree with some of the things that Obama did.
+Well, you know, there were a lot of people that were conservative that would agree with some of the things that Obama did.

-But in in the totality of the circumstances, the majority of things that people were angry about with Obama, they were justified in their anger.
+But in the totality of the circumstances, the majority of the things that people were angry about with Obama, they were justified in their anger.

 And it wasn't a syndrome where they were just absolutely having parties talking about how bad Trump was.

-You know, real quick, we there was a couple that were killed because they they decided uh that uh human beings are not evil by nature, so they're gonna ride their bikes around the world.
+You know, real quick, there was a couple that were killed because they decided that human beings are not evil by nature, so they're going to ride their bikes around the world.

-They were they went into an ISIS-controlled territory and they got killed because they were they had this fake belief that human beings are all good, and they paid the price for it.
+They went into an ISIS-controlled territory and they got killed because they had this fake belief that human beings are all good, and they paid the price for it.

-And I would say that the the liberals in this country are doing the same thing when they believe what the Democrat Party is saying to them.
+And I would say that liberals in this country are doing the same thing when they believe what the Democrat Party is saying to them.

 They're being drawn into a lie that is deadly.